ppelayo1/Search-Star-Wars-Stuff/readme.txt

 No service calls are made to obtain the data thru this plugin, but the data used to create the "starwarsData.json" file was originally obtained thru https://swapi.dev/, of which obtained the data from open sources such as wookieepedia.

 == Screenshots ==
+1. Example of widget before searching.
+2. Example of widget when typing into search bar.
+3. Example of a search result from the widget.

 == Changelog ==